grip-unina/WaveRep-SyntheticVideoDetection/README.md

 ## Demo

-In the demo folder you can find the code to launch a demo of the method.
-More details can be found in the corresponding README file.
+You can find the code to run the method’s demo in the demo folder.
+For more details, check the accompanying README file.

 ## License